deeheber/Danielle-s-Blog/src/content/blog/job-search-agent.md

 ---
-title: Let an AI Agent Do Your Job Searching UPDATE TEST
+title: Let an AI Agent Do Your Job Searching
 author: Danielle Heberling
 pubDatetime: 2026-02-08T09:12:03.284Z
 description: An AI agent that monitors your dream companies for open roles and emails you the results.